 Low interest rates, insufficient capital market returns, new capital requirements, unattainable performance guarantees on existing policies.
 All products that result in vested entitlements or fulfil a savings function, such as health and life insurance, are under massive pressure: insurers are barely able to earn the returns they need to meet future obligations.

 So it’s no surprise that more and more insurers are discontinuing business lines, in classical life insurance for example, and are thinking about new, more flexible products that will get their new business buzzing again.
 But what to do about existing policy portfolios and guarantees that weigh on the statement of financial position?
+Some insurers such as ARAG Leben or Basler have opted for run-offs, which means that they have sold their life insurance portfolios.

 IF YOU NEED MORE INFORMATION